Who is OFALycée for?

 I have two children, am I entitled to a reduction in school fees?

-- In 11th and 12th grade, it takes up to 10 hours of work per week.
+- In 11th and 12th grade, our program requires up to 10 hours of study per week.

 - Specialty #3 (English): 1 to 2 hours per month (approximately 15 hours per year)